mathewrtaylor/introduction-to-ai/Instruction/Prompt Engineering/Prompt Strategy & Optimization.md

 ## 🗂️ Course Structure (Live Session)
 1. Icebreaker: “AI Logic Leap” (5 min)

-Activity: Show an AI response that jumps to a conclusion without explanation.
+**Activity:** Show an AI response that jumps to a conclusion without explanation.<br>
-Humor Injection: “AI logic sometimes skips steps like a kid doing math homework with invisible ink.”
+**Humor:** “AI logic sometimes skips steps like a kid doing math homework with invisible ink.”

 2. What Is Chain-of-Thought Prompting?
 (10 min)

-Definition: A technique that encourages the AI to reason through a problem step-by-step before giving an answer.
+**Definition:** A technique that encourages the AI to reason through a problem step-by-step before giving an answer.<br>
-Analogy: “It’s like asking the AI to show its work—because even robots need to pass math class.”
+**Analogy:** “It’s like asking the AI to show its work—because even robots need to pass math class.”<br>
-Example: Compare “What’s 17% of 240?” vs. “Let’s solve this step-by-step: What’s 17% of 240?”
+**Example:** Compare “What’s 17% of 240?” vs. “Let’s solve this step-by-step: What’s 17% of 240?”

 3. Why Reasoning Matters (10 min)

-Concepts:
+**Concepts:**

-Improves accuracy for multi-step problems.
+- Improves accuracy for multi-step problems.
-Reduces hallucinations and overconfident wrong answers.
+- Reduces hallucinations and overconfident wrong answers.
-Makes outputs easier to audit and trust.
+- Makes outputs easier to audit and trust.

-Humor: “Chain-of-thought prompting: because ‘just trust me bro’ isn’t a valid business strategy.”
+**Humor:** “Chain-of-thought prompting: because ‘just trust me bro’ isn’t a valid business strategy.”

 4. Building Step-by-Step Prompts (10 min)